On the proper interval completion problem within some chordal subclasses: Introduction

-Throughout this work, we consider the target class $\Pi$ to be the subclass of interval graphs given by proper interval graphs, which will be denoted by PIG.
-The most well known motivation for the minimum PIG-completion problem comes from molecular biology.
+Throughout this work, we consider the target class $\Pi$ to be the subclass of interval graphs given by proper interval graphs.
+The most well known motivation for the PIG-completion problem comes from molecular biology.
 In~\cite{Benzer1959}, Benzer first gave strong evidence that the collection of DNA composing a bacterial gene was linear.
 This linear structure could be represented as overlapping intervals on the real line, and therefore as an interval graph.
 In order to study various properties of a certain DNA sequence, the original piece of DNA is fragmented into smaller pieces which are then cloned many times.
 When all the clones have the same size, the resulting graph should not only be interval, but proper interval.
 Deciding whether two clones should overlap or not is the critical part.
 However, there might be some false positive or false negatives due to erroneous interpretation of some data.
-Thus, correcting the model to get rid of inconsistencies is equivalent to remove or add as few possible edges to the graph so that it becomes interval.
+Thus, correcting the model to get rid of inconsistencies is equivalent to removing or adding as few edges as possible to the graph so that it becomes interval.

 This work is organized as follows.
 We start by proving in Section~\ref{sec:split_PIG} that the PIG-completion problem remains hard even if the input graph $G$ is split.
-Since split graphs are in particular chordal, this result implies that the problem remains hard when $G$ is a chordal graph, which led us to study proper subclasses of chordal graphs where the PIG-completion problem might be tractable.
+Since split graphs are in particular chordal, this result implies that the problem remains hard when $G$ is a chordal graph, which leads us to study proper subclasses of chordal graphs where the PIG-completion problem might be tractable.
 More precisely, in Section~\ref{sec:threshold} we first give an efficient algorithm for the PIG-completion problem on threshold graphs.
 We finish the section by showing an efficient dynamic programming algorithm for the co-bipartite-completion problem on quasi-threshold graphs following a brief discussion on the difficulties of generalizing the previous result to this superclass of threshold graphs.
-In Section~\ref{sec:caterpillar}, we show an efficient algorithm for a very sparse class of graphs, a subclass of trees called caterpillars.
+In Section~\ref{sec:caterpillar}, we show an efficient algorithm for a very sparse class of graphs, a subclass of both interval graphs and trees called caterpillars.
 We conclude the paper with some final remarks and possible future directions in Section~\ref{sec:conclusions}.